FlowFuse/flowfuse/docs/install/docker/windows-docker-ce.md

    ![wsl-docker-complete](../images/wsl-docker-complete.png)

+Once Docker is installed, you can [install FlowFuse platform using docker compose](./README.md).

 ## Optional: Port Forwarding from External IP Address to Docker Container

 If you want to forward a port from your external IP address to a Docker container, follow these additional steps.